kjcamann/csd-mirror/README.rst

 * A ring based shared memory allocator based on DPDK's `librte_mempool <https://doc.dpdk.org/guides/prog_guide/mempool_lib.html>`_
 * A read/writer mutex that keeps track of all readers for debugging and robust deadlock detection, based on FreeBSD's `rmlock <https://www.freebsd.org/cgi/man.cgi?query=rmlock&sektion=9>`_ and conforming to the C++17 threading library concepts.

-CSD is an acronym for "Cyril Software Data Structures"; it is used in other open source releases from the Cyril Software Group.
+CSD is an acronym for "Cyril Software Data Structures"; it is used in other open source releases from the Cyril Software Group (CSG).
+Because it provides core functionality to other CSG projects, its classes are defined directly in ``namespace csg`` so they can be referenced via unqualified names in other CSG code.

+When C++20 modules support improves in both gcc and clang, the name CSD will go away and it will be distributed as the module ``csg.core``.

 .. warning::

    This is an alpha release of CSD, made so that other early-stage projects could source it from github.
 Some of the libraries described above are not included in this alpha release, and the libraries that *are* included do not have stable APIs or complete documentation.

 .. warning::
-   This alpha release of CSD requires C++ concepts, and only compiles with the experimental support for the concepts technical specification in gcc.
-For this same reason, the reference documentation is often incorrect or missing, since the concept declarations cannot be parsed by doxygen.
+   This alpha release of CSD uses C++20 concepts.
+For this reason, the reference documentation is often incorrect or missing, since the concept declarations cannot be parsed by doxygen.

 Why should I care about this library?
 =====================================